Kirkstall Abbey: The abbey today

 The abbey is a Grade I listed building and scheduled ancient monument.
 After a £5.5 million renovation programme there is a new visitor centre with interactive exhibits which illustrates the history of the abbey and the lives of the monks.
 Entry to the Abbey itself is via the visitor centre.

 The 23.5 hectare grounds surrounding the abbey form a public park which includes landscaped grounds, open grassland, tennis courts, children's play area, rugby union and football pitches.

 On the other side of the main road, the Grade II* listed former abbey gatehouse now forms the Abbey House Museum.

 Cultural events

 The Leeds Shakespeare Festival, performed by the British Shakespeare Company, took place annually in the cloisters from 1995 until 2009.
 The abbey grounds are a public park, and are used for occasional events such as the annual Kirkstall Festival and the Kirkstall Fantasia open-air concerts.

-The Abbey was also used on 19 March 2011 for the live BBC Three event Frankenstein's Wedding...
-Live in Leeds.
-A live music drama starring Andrew Gower and Lacey Turner as fiancees Victor Frankenstein and Elizabeth Lavenza.
+The Abbey was used on 19 March 2011 for the live BBC Three event Frankenstein's Wedding...
+Live in Leeds, a live music drama starring Andrew Gower and Lacey Turner as fiancees Victor Frankenstein and Elizabeth Lavenza.

 On 10 and 11 September 2011 the Kaiser Chiefs played two concerts at Kirkstall Abbey to a maximum audience of 10,000 on each day.

 The BBC Television series Gunpowder (2017) used Kirkstall Abbey as a filming location.

+The Leeds Abbey Dash, an annual 10k race that takes place in October or November in the city, takes its name from the Abbey; the course heads from the city centre―along the Kirkstall Road―to the Abbey and back again.